I talk with clients about blogging all the time.

 Blog with Intention to Benefit Your SEO

-Blogging is an excellent strategy for improving your website’s SEO and attracting more organic traffic.
+Blogging is an excellent strategy for improving your website’s SEO and attracting more organic traffic and conversions.
 By regularly publishing high-quality content that targets specific keywords and answers questions your customers are asking, you can increase your website’s authority, rankings, and ultimately, generate more leads and sales.

 Remember, not all blogging is created equal.
 Simply blogging without targeting specific keywords or topics won’t do much to improve your website’s SEO.
 Intentional blogging, on the other hand, requires more effort, research, and planning, but it can have a significant impact on your website’s ranking on search engines.